 All government-funded charge points will need to use ‘smart’ technology from July 2019.
 Read more about this here

 Higher-end devices will offer a wider and better range of features.

 The Andersen A2 home charge point offers a number of helpful, unique, innovative features, such as a cable that is completely hidden and plug storage that is neat and completely out of sight.
-It comes with courtesy lights to help you to see where the cable goes at night time and is made from Accoya, sustainable eco-timber that doesn’t rot.
+It comes with courtesy lights to help you to see where the cable goes at night time and is made from Accoya, a sustainable eco-timber that doesn’t rot.

 The A2 is hand-finished to create a smooth, even colour.
 Made of solid stainless steel.
-The model is certified for all European countries and comes with a three year Andersen Care Cover.
+The model is certified for all European countries and comes with a three-year Andersen Care Cover.

 There is the added benefit of the well-hidden socket compartment, with CNC machined magnetic doors for easy access and a nice finishing touch.